omwani-jade/Healthcare/README.md

 This project is an AI-powered document validation tool designed for healthcare and life sciences organizations.
 It helps ensure compliance with FDA 21 CFR Part 11 and other relevant standards by analyzing SOPs and related documents for completeness, accuracy, and regulatory alignment.

 ## High-Level Design
-- **Backend (Flask):** Handles file uploads, document parsing, sectionizing, validation, and PDF report generation.
-Integrates with Azure OpenAI for dynamic remediation suggestions.
+- **Backend (Flask):** Handles file uploads, document parsing, sectionizing, validation, and result generation in the form of compliance score.

-- **Frontend (HTML/JS):** Provides a modern UI for uploading documents, viewing validation results, and exporting comprehensive PDF reports.
+- **Frontend (HTML/JS):** Provides a modern UI for uploading documents, viewing validation results

 - **Validation Engine:** Uses configurable rules to check for required sections, metadata, revision history, references, and content quality.
-- **AI Remediation:** Calls Azure OpenAI to generate actionable remediation advice for each finding.

 ## Installation Steps
 1. **Clone the repository:**